hx2385/WAWJ-convmixer/README.md

 In this project, we used two Dataset, ImageNet-1K and CIFAR-10》 The former can be downloaded via Huggingface through this [ILSVRC/imagenet-1k](https://huggingface.co/datasets/ILSVRC/imagenet-1k), while the latter will be automatically downloaded by train.py in the CIFAR folder.
 Due to the computation limitation, we only use the first 100 classes (10%) of the original ImageNet-1K dataset in our experiments.

 ## Code overview
 The most important code is in `convmixer.py`, which is implemented by original authors.
+The `/CIFAR-10` directory contains files used for training and plotting results on the CIFAR-10 dataset.
+The `/ImageNet` directory includes scripts for training, figure generation, as well as training arguments and evaluation results on ImageNet-1K.

-## Evaluation
+The `/pytorch-image-models` directory contains the source code implemented by the original author.

 ## Training
 Since we only have one card (T4), so we trained ImageNet-1K as following (The file train.py is located at /CIFAR-10/train.py):